Selby Library: Today

 The Sarasota Music Archive is a part of the "special collections" department of the Selby Public Library.
 The Sarasota Music Archive "contains several hundred thousand recordings, tapes, books, sheet music, and memorabilia".
 The Sarasota Music Archive merged with the Selby Public Library in 2000; although it was established in 1980.
 Mildred Petrie was the founder and the original location for the archive was in a strip mall.
 There are 14 Board Members with varied expertise in music and a solid core of volunteers help maintain and run the collection.
 The Sarasota Music Archive is located on the second floor of the Selby Public Library, and sells vinyl LP's, CD's and other musical items in its store.

-Selby Library is also home to the largest "Creation Station" makerspace in Sarasota County with access to items like 3D printers, sewing machines, Cricut die cutting machines, Glowforge machine and more.
-“We see kids all the time sharing with seniors at the Creation Station.
-Seniors are showing kids how to sew and kids are showing seniors how to use a 3D printer.
-It’s decreasing isolation,” said former library director Sarabeth Kalajian.
+Selby Library is also home to the largest "Creation Station" makerspace in Sarasota County with access to items like 3D printers, sewing machines, Cricut die cutting machines, Glowforge machine, and more.

-Selby also hosts a number of art installations including a mobile by artist Tim Prentice (sculptor) called 'Just Browsing' as part of the Sarasota Arts in Public Places project.
-The bronze sculpture 'Sharing' was created by artist Bruno Lucchesi, installed in 2002 and depicts a family reading.
-Another bronze piece called 'Best Friends' depicts a young boy reading a book with his dog by his side and is by Chris Navarro.
+Selby also hosts several art installations, including a mobile by artist Tim Prentice called 'Just Browsing' as part of the Sarasota Arts in Public Places project.
+The bronze sculpture 'Sharing' was created by artist Bruno Lucchesi, installed in 2002, and depicts a family reading.
+Another bronze piece called 'Best Friends' depicts a young boy reading a book with his dog by his side, and is by Chris Navarro.
 The statue was gifted to the library by Richard and Jean Ehlers and Family on December 14, 2000.